feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 ### To Be Fair

-I realize I'm painting a rather unappealing picture of GatsbyJS here, so I just want to say that it became a rather popular Javascript framework a year or so back with good reason.
+I realize I'm painting a rather unappealing picture of GatsbyJS here, so I just want to say that it became a rather popular JavaScript framework a year or so back with good reason.
 There are many *many* competent programmers out there deploying beautiful sites that scale using these tools.

 I also recognize that building abstractions that don't leak and that seamlessly work well together is incredibly challenging.
 I just feel that ultimately GatsbyJS